 Stuffed Sweet Potatoes: Once of my favorite ways to enjoy sweet potatoes is stuffed with my favorite salad!
 Add a salad mixture, some chopped chicken, pork, or fish, sauteed veggies — the sky is the limit!
 For breakfast, try topping with berries, banana, and nut butter, or add scrambled eggs and sausage or bacon.
 Sweet potatoes are a great base for a main dish!

-Mashed Sweet Potatoes: Leftover baked sweet potatoes make excelled mashed sweet potatoes as leftovers!
-Scoop the flesh our, and mix it with butter, milk, salt and pepper, and whip it with a hand mixer.
+Mashed Sweet Potatoes: Leftover baked sweet potatoes make excellent mashed sweet potatoes as leftovers!
+Scoop the flesh out, and mix it with butter, milk, salt and pepper, and whip it with a hand mixer.
 Reheat it and serve!

 Sweet Potato Meal Prep